realsamyak05/Local-Community-Portal-Design/README.md

 # Local-Community-Portal-Design

-This repository contains a website's frontend and it's ideated presentation.
+This repository contains 5 html files, which are collectively part of my WebDev project, i.e. Local Community Portal.